 Colloquial names of radicals

 I said above that most native speakers don’t really know how to pronounce many of the radicals.
 Try asking Chinese people how to pronounce 辶, 宀 or 彳 and you’ll see what I mean.
 You are very likely to be told their colloquial names, not how these characters are pronounced individually.

 Learning these colloquial names is very useful if you talk about handwriting with native speakers a lot, such as if you want to ask someone how to write a character verbally.
 For beginners, this is overkill, but for intermediate and advanced learners who care about characters, you should learn the most common ones.

-Don’t learn the pronunciation of the radicals unless they are also common characters on their own (in which case you will encounter them as such anyway).
+Don’t learn the pronunciation of the radicals unless they are also common characters in their own right (in which case you will encounter them as such anyway).
 Here’s a rule of thumb: if the pronunciation of the whole character is completely different from the character component you’re looking at, you can skip learning its pronunciation.
-You probably still wan to learn what it means, of course, since this is the foundation of meaningful character learning in general.Do you want more practical exercises, audio versions of articles and Chinese transaltions?
-Check out my Patreon page!
+You probably still want to learn what it means, of course, since this is the foundation of meaningful character learning in general, but unless in is a sound component, you don’t need to learn how it’s pronounced!

 Tips and tricks for how to learn Chinese directly in your inbox

 I've been learning and teaching Chinese for more than a decade.
 My goal is to help you find a way of learning that works for you.
 Sign up to my newsletter for a 7-day crash course in how to learn, as well as weekly ideas for how to improve your learning!